UiPath/ProcessMining-pm-utils/README.md

 `{{ pm_utils.to_integer('[expression]') }}`

 #### to_timestamp ([source](macros/data_type_cast_functions/to_timestamp.sql))
 This macro converts a field to a timestamp field.
-For Databricks, milliseconds will automatically be parsed.
-You should only set the milliseconds in your datetime patern if the second fraction is different than milliseconds.

 Usage:
 `{{ pm_utils.to_timestamp('[expression]') }}`